25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Swap In Statement Lanterns

 Oversized lanterns anchor corners and stair edges.
 They bring glow and sculptural shape even when unlit.
+I started with one oversized lantern at the entrance and it completely changed the whole feel — guests always ask about it.

 What Works